vuestorefront/shopware-pwa/README.md

         </a>
       </td>
       <td align="left" valign="top">
-        Try out our open demo and if you like it <strong> first give us some star on Github ★</strong> and then contact us on <a href="http://slack.vuestorefront.io/">#shopware-pwa channel @ Vue Storefront Official Slack</a> or via contributors@vuestorefront.io. <br /><br /> This demo site is connected to <a href="https://github.com/shopware/platform">Shopware 6</a>. <br />
+        Try out our open demo and if you like it <strong> first give us some star on Github ★</strong> and then contact us on <a href="https://discord.vuestorefront.io">#shopware-pwa channel @ Vue Storefront Official Discord</a> or via contributors@vuestorefront.io. <br /><br /> This demo site is connected to <a href="https://github.com/shopware/platform">Shopware 6</a>. <br />
       </td>
     </tr>
   </tbody>
 </table>

-See [the documentation](https://shopware-pwa-docs.netlify.com/#introduction-to-shopware-pwa) to get started.

 ## Video demo

 [![See video demo!](https://divante.com/github/shopware-pwa/shopware-pwa-miniature.png)](https://youtu.be/t2JJgvvxMG8)

-## Join the community on Slack
+## Join the community on Discord

-If you have any questions or ideas feel free to join our slack: https://vuestorefront.slack.com via [invitation link](http://slack.vuestorefront.io/)
+If you have any questions or ideas feel free to join our discord: https://discord.vuestorefront.io

 ## Quickstart